mjosaarinen/lwsha_isa/README.md

 *	**Bitmanip**:
 	[RISC-V Bitmanip (Bit Manipulation) Extension](https://github.com/riscv/riscv-bitmanip).
 Draft version of January 29, 2020.

+We are essentially complementing the analysis done in the crypto extension with somewhat different algorithm implementation techniques.

 As is being done with ["lwaes_isa"](https://github.com/mjosaarinen/lwaes_isa) for AES-128/192/256 and SM4 block ciphers, we hope to extend this eventually to full freely usable assembler listings of these primitives -- an open source "performance library" of sorts.

+Unlike with AES, these instructions are not required for resistance against cache-timing attacks, which is not an issue for any of them.

 ##	SHA-3

-The SHA-3 implementations utilize a subset of bitmanip instructions only, which are emulated by functions in [bitmanip.c](bitmanip.h).
+The SHA-3 implementations utilize a subset of bitmanip instructions only, which are emulated by functions in [bitmanip.c](bitmanip.c).
 The file [sha3.c](sha3.c) provides padding testing wrappers and is used by the unit tests in [test_sha3.c](test_sha3.c).
 These are not subject to optimization.